-According to a recent report from Graduate Management Admissions Council, only 17 % of candidates say financial factors have no impact on their MBA decision making.
-So if how to pay for the MBA is one of your key considerations, the good news is that there’s a vast array of financial aid for business school to make it all possible.
-Before you dive into the details, step back to understand your options and set a strategy.
+According to a recent report from the Graduate Management Admissions Council, only 17 % of candidates say financial factors have no impact on their MBA decision making.
+So if determining how to pay for business school is one of your key considerations, the good news is that there’s a vast array of financial aid for business school to make it all possible.
+Before you dive into the details of MBA financial aid, step back to understand your options and set your strategy.
 Your MBA financing options are uniquely tied to your profile and circumstances—your personal income and assets, nationality, chosen program, and credit history are all factors that will impact your financing approach.

-At Fortuna Admissions, we often discuss funding options and advise candidates on their scholarship applications.
-Having myself headed up INSEAD’s Admissions & Financial Aid office, I’ve compiled some essential guidance to get you started, which includes tips and insights from the experts at College Coach and MPOWER Financing.
+At Fortuna Admissions, we often discuss funding options, how to pay for an MBA, and advise candidates on their university scholarship applications.
+Having myself headed up INSEAD’s Admissions & Financial Aid office, I’ve compiled some essential guidance to get you started on financial aid for MBA, which includes tips and insights from the experts at College Coach and MPOWER Financing.

 10 Tips on MBA Financial Aid: What To Know About Paying for Business School